joladev/variadic.me/posts/2012-02-25-adventures-in-parsec-attoparsec.markdown

 title: Adventures in Parsec - Making it fast with attoparsec
 date: February 25, 2012
 tags: parsec, haskell, attoparsec
+description: Improving previous examples of Parsec using attoparsec and bytestrings
 ---

 ### A year ago and today